datsoftlyngby/soft2019spring-ai/projects/project3/README.md

 ###  Part 2: Model construction
 We will use two models: Neural Networks and k-Nearest Neighbours.
 Both model classes shall be used as binary classifiers on the voice.csv data from Kaggle.
 The interesting thing to test is of course whether kNN does better or worse or the same as NNs.

-#### Part 3.1: k-Nearest Neighbours
+#### Part 2.1: k-Nearest Neighbours
 Runs out-of-the-box, but you should consider all variable aspects of the algorithm, start with scikit-learn docs, and the question of hyperparam(s?).

-#### Part 3.2: Keras Neural Networks
+#### Part 2.2: Keras Neural Networks
 The new interesting part of the this project concerns Neural Networks.
 Code up a network similar to what was demonstrated during lectures, week 12, namely in _'Predicting with NN.ipynb'_.

-**_Hand in the code for constructing the NN, and your reasoning behind the chosen construction of the NN and the kNN.
-Include half a page explaining any detail that you deem valuable to discuss._**
+**_Hand in the code for constructing and varying the topology of the NN, and your reasoning behind the chosen construction of the NN and the kNN.
+Include a one-pager explaining any detail that you deem valuable to discuss._**